Suppose you are not satisfied with any of the historical or fantasy dramas out there lately where all kinds of slander, deception, and politicking...

 What began as illustrations to accompany stories for his children and his own concept art, later turned into some of the most beloved fantasy works of all time.
 However, a large portion of Tolkien’s illustrations stayed hidden in the Bodleian Library’s archives for years.
 They were later released as part of the 75th anniversary of Tolkien’s book, The Hobbit.

 While the original publication contained Tolkien’s illustrations, it was not known at that time how many drawings and paintings the author and illustrator completed.
 Over 100 illustrations are now available for the general public to view, whether that be online or in various museums.
 Together with his stories, Tolkien’s own personal illustrations help to elevate the process of reading his books.
 As a result, they are capable of fully immersing us into that very special world filled with hobbits, elves, orcs, and dragons.

 The legacy that J.R.R.
 Tolkien left behind after his death in 1973 is not surprising.
 However, it stretches through many genres and avenues.
 His fantasy writing and art have influenced many generations through activities such as Dungeons & Dragons, other books such as Harry Potter or A Song of Ice and Fire, and much more not limited to other artists.

-From the landscapes, to the characters to the story line, inspiration can found just about anywhere when examining the world of Middle Earth.
+From the landscapes to the characters to the storyline, inspiration can be found just about anywhere when examining the world of Middle Earth.
 Tolkien, himself, received inspiration through his own art, using it as the backbone of his stories.